Month of the

 Healthy eating and fitness at home and school

 This fun, food-themed day is about more than just cheese and crackers.
 Cooking together connects math with literacy skills, science, and more.
 With the rise in childhood obesity, you can encourage healthy nutrition and fitness habits at home and in the classroom.
-Create your own healthy snacks and share the recipes and photos of your creations on NAEYC’s Facebook page or post to Twitter using the hashtag #woyc19.

 TRY THIS: Measure your ingredients while making your snacks!
 Ask children if they’d like the same or different amounts of each ingredient.